-- 50. Retail and SME inflows.
-An ADI is assumed to receive all fully performing contractual inflows from retail and SME customers.
+- 60. All inflows are to be taken only at the latest possible date, based on the contractual rights available to counterparties.
+Inflows from loans that have no specific maturity are not included with the exception of minimum payments of principal, fee or interest associated with an open maturity loan. - 61.
+Retail and SME inflows.
+An ADI is assumed to receive all fully performing contractual inflows from retail and SME8 customers.
 At the same time, however, an ADI is assumed to continue to extend loans to retail and SME customers, at a rate of 50 per cent of contractual inflows.
-This results in a net inflow number of 50 per cent of the contractual amount. - 51.
+This results in a net inflow rate of 50 per cent of the contractual amount. - 62.
 Other wholesale inflows.
 An ADI is assumed to receive all fully performing contractual wholesale cash inflows.
-In addition, an ADI is assumed to continue to extend loans to wholesale clients, at a rate of zero per cent of inflows for financial institutions and 50 per cent for all others, including non-financial corporates, sovereigns, central banks and PSEs.
-This will result in an inflow rate of:

-- 100 per cent from financial institution counterparties; and - 50 per cent for non-financial wholesale counterparties.
+In addition, an ADI is assumed to continue to extend loans to wholesale clients, at a rate of zero per cent of inflows for financial institutions and central banks, and 50 per cent for all others, including non-financial corporates, sovereigns and PSEs.
+This will result in an inflow rate of: - 100 per cent from financial institution and central bank counterparties; and - 50 per cent for non-financial wholesale counterparties.